19

-JEREMY TENENBAUM, FOUNDING EDITORwith ALEC CALDER JOHNSSON, ALYSSA SHEA, ARIA BRASWELL, DEMREE MCGHEE, EMILY ZIDO, GABBY FERNANDEZ, and KAILEY TEDESCO
+JEREMY TENENBAUM, FOUNDING EDITORwith ALEC CALDER JOHNSSON, ARIA BRASWELL, DEMREE MCGHEE, EMILY ZIDO, AND LUKE CONDZAL

 Please subscribe to SORTES through Patreon